brookingcharlie/homeschooling/README.md

 Child 3: Task E (7 points) + Task G (3 points) = 10 points
 ```

-To run unit tests:
+For other commands, run `./go` to see usage.

 ```
-./go test
+$ ./go
+Usage:
+./go run < input.txt: build and run application
+./go test: run unit tests
+./go perf: run perf test partitioning large input (tip: run twice since it builds first time) ./go clean: remove build file
 ```

-For other build commands, run `./go` to see usage.

 This was my first time using Rust.
-I found the learning curve steep:
+I found the learning curve steep: the compiler
-the language doesn't provide gargage collection and its compiler enforces
-memory safety by requiring that you're explicit about owernship and references.
+enforces memory safety by requiring that you're explicit about owernship and references.
-But I could also appreciate its elegance and how the investment would pay off on
-a system requiring performance and safety.
+This is definitely a language that requires a decent investment in understanding
+and effort but I can see how it'd pay off for a performance-critical system.

 ## Background